ionic-team/capacitor/site/docs-md/basics/workflow.md

 ## 5. Updating Capacitor

-To check if there are any new updates to Capacitor itself, run `npm outdated`, then look for packages that begin with `@capacitor`.
+To check if there are any new updates to Capacitor itself, run `npx cap doctor` to print out the current installed dependencies as well view the latest available.

 To update Capacitor Core and CLI: